 Satellite orbit map

-This diagram shows the relative distance from Earth of the three satellite orbits, with low earth orbit closest to the earth at 200 – 1,600km (373 – 932 miles), and geostationary orbit the furthest away, at 35,786 km (22,236 miles).
+This diagram shows the relative distance from Earth of the three satellite orbits, with low earth orbit closest to the earth at 160 – 2,000km (99 – 1243 miles), and geostationary orbit the furthest away, at 35,786 km (22,236 miles).
 Medium earth orbit (MEO) satellites are more rare; only 10% of satellites are orbiting at this height, and they are used almost exclusively for GPS and related services, rather than communications.
+Though both Intelsat and Viasat have filed for MEO constellations with the Federal Communications Commission, the latter of which was approved in 2020.

 Satellites in low earth orbit